SPAR – The “Silk Peace Art Road” Project

 b) Travels to one or more countries along the Silk Road to do more photography (before or after China).

-d) My travels and stays for periods in Venice.
+d) My travels and stays for periods in Venice to arrange the exhibition and stay on and off during the six months duration.

 A more detailed budget will have to be constructed but at this point a rough estimate of the total project costs would be in the vicinity of € 40.000 or US$ 47.000 or Swedish krona 400.000.

-Perhaps lecturing in China an elsewhere about peace, global politics and art, honorariums going to cover project costs.
+– Perhaps lecturing in China and elsewhere about peace, global politics and art, honorariums going to cover project costs.

 Do you know foundations, institutions or individuals who would be willing to contribute and, in return, would get a lot of publicity in publications, posters, programs etc. related to the Biennale and Palazzo Mora?